 When reporting on incidents of anti-transgender violence, it is crucial for journalists to highlight the systemic factors[9] that contribute to these acts, rather than solely focusing on individual or interpersonal dynamics.

 Put plainly: anti-trans violence is an epidemic.
-And as with every epidemic, the solutions lie not in analyzing specific incidents, but rather in understanding and addressing its root causes.
+As with every epidemic, the solutions lie not in analyzing specific incidents, but rather in understanding and addressing its root causes.

-Without exception, the overwhelming majority of victims of fatal anti-trans violence are Black trans women and femmes–65% of all victims since 2015, per Transgender Law Center’s own tracking research.
+Without exception, the overwhelming majority of victims of fatal anti-trans violence are Black trans women and femmes–65% of all victims between 2015 and 2023, per Transgender Law Center’s own tracking research.

 This is not a coincidence.
-Black transgender women live at the intersection of anti-Blackness[19], misogyny, and transphobia—referred to as transmisogynoir[20].
-We know that until we dismantle and replace each and every unjust system that harms transgender people, violence against us will not end—no matter how many individual perpetrators enter the criminal punishment system or how many hate crime laws[21]are put in place.
+Black transgender women live at the intersection of anti-Blackness19, misogyny, and transphobia—referred to as transmisogynoir20.
+We know that until we dismantle and replace each and every unjust system that harms transgender people, violence against us will not end—no matter how many individual perpetrators enter the criminal legal system or how many hate crime laws21 are put in place.

 We also know that transgender people can be impacted by every form of oppression—because transgender people, like all people, hold multiple identities at one time.
-Transgender people can also be disabled, sex workers, migrants, Black, Indigenous, mentally ill, and so much more.
+Transgender people can also be deaf, disabled, sex workers, migrants, Black, Indigenous, living with mental illness, and so much more.

-Journalists must explore the intersections of gender identity with other forms of oppression to provide a more nuanced understanding of the experiences and challenges faced by the trans individuals, acknowledging that we are not a monolith.
-This approach helps dismantle single-issue narratives and fosters a more inclusive and intersectional[22] analysis of anti-trans violence.
+Journalists must explore the intersections of gender-based discrimination with other forms of oppression to provide a more nuanced understanding of the experiences and challenges faced by trans individuals, acknowledging that we are not a monolith.
+This approach helps dismantle single-issue narratives22 and fosters a more nuanced and intersectional23 analysis of anti-trans violence.

-By prioritizing the discussion of systemic violence[9] journalists can provide a more comprehensive understanding of how various institutions intersect in such a way to create the conditions for this violence, including education, employment, healthcare, housing, and government agencies like ICE[23].
+By prioritizing discussion of systemic violence, journalists provide a more comprehensive understanding of how various institutions intersect in such a way to create the conditions for this violence, including education, employment, healthcare, housing, and government agencies like ICE24.

 Reporting that ignores the role of these systems is not only incomplete—it is inaccurate.